Contact Us for a Free Consultation (213) 542-0979

 Why You Need a Criminal Lawyer

 If you're asking yourself, what should I do?
 Hire a lawyer or post a bail for the person?
-I think hiring a lawyer every time is the best solution because even if you post a bail in a case, that doesn't solve your case.
+I think hiring a lawyer every time is the best solution because even if you post bail in a case, that doesn't solve your case.

 Why You Need a Criminal Lawyer for Bail in Los Angeles

-In fact, that doesn't do anything for your case.
+That doesn't do anything for your case.
 You still have to resolve your case.

-If you're looking for somebody who's got a lot of experience, I have nearly 30 years of experience.
+If you're looking for somebody with a lot of experience, I have nearly 30 years of experience.
 I've handled all sorts of cases.
 Pick up the phone.
+Hedding Law Firm is located in Los Angeles County, and we offer a free case evaluation.

 Menu